Astral1119/sheets-wiki-data/blog/Traditional vs. Array-Based Approaches for Multi-Dimensional Data in Spreadsheets.md

 or 6D

-Region, Person, Brand, Product, Price Date
+Region, Person, Brand, Product, Price, Date

-all the way to n dimensions as data demands by simply adding another line making it scalable, easy to read, or adjustable.
+all the way to n-dimensions as data demands.

+This allows us to by simply adding another line to the formula to add more criteria as we need.

 ```
 =INDEX(LET(